From the many Autistic members of our team to our younger Autistic peers, here are a few very important reminders for you:

 Watch our I CAN team video here – “You’re Awesome Just The Way You Are: Messages For Our Younger Autistic Peers”

-▪️ From our I CAN Network team, a YouTube video series for Autistic young people created by members of our team who are Autistic young adults.
-They cover a variety of themes, including Understanding Autism, Knowing Yourself, Autistic & LGBTQIA+ (includes additional resources) and more.
+♦ From our I CAN Network team, a YouTube video series for Autistic young people created by members of our team who are Autistic young adults.

-▪️ From Autistic authors Yenn Purkis & Tanya Masterman, The Awesome Autistic Go-To Guide: A Practical Handbook for Autistic Teens and Tweens.
-Available globally online and in many local bookstores.
+♦ From Yenn Purkis & Tanya Masterman, The Awesome Autistic Go-To Guide: A Practical Handbook for Autistic Teens & Tweens, one of the best resources for Autistic tweens and teens that we’ve come across!

-▪️ From 17-year-old Autistic student Siena Castellon, The Spectrum Girl’s Survival Guide: How To Grow Up Awesome & Autistic.
+♦ From Autistic advocate Siena Castellon, The Spectrum Girl’s Survival Guide: How To Grow Up Awesome & Autistic.
 Available globally online.

-▪️ There are a lot of Autistics who are very active on social media and we continue to amplify their voices.
-Be sure to follow us on Facebook and Instagram for lots of Autistic insights from within and beyond our I CAN family..
+There are a lot of Autistics, including young people, who are very active on social media and we continue to amplify their voices.
+Be sure to follow us on Facebook and Instagram for lots of Autistic insights from within and beyond our I CAN family.

 I CAN Team